 The Absorber Wall Series Of Soundproofing Walls Solutions Engineered By Acoustic Fields

 We can also work with creating a new wall construction method that will contribute to keeping sound generated inside the room inside where it belongs and keeping sound generated from outside of your room, outside where it belongs.
 We design walls that have a high STC rating.
 STC stands for sound transmission class rating and is a number that is assigned to the wall construction method that inhibits sound energy from going through it.

 Poured Concrete: STC-56

 This technology deals with both sound energy created on the inside of the room and noise that is generated from outside the room.
-Using a combination of solid concrete with foam liners on each side and then filling those foam cavities with proprietary technology from Acoustic Fields, one can achieve very high STC ratings and thus control noise levels from the ground up.
-With our technology, one can build a barrier to noise from both within and without of your room.
+Using a combination of solid concrete with foam liners on each side and then filling those foam cavities with proprietary technology from Acoustic Fields, you can achieve very high STC ratings and thus control noise levels from the ground up.
+With our technology, you can build a barrier to noise from both within and without of your room.